 It is a tax-free payment that is designed to offset or compensate for some of the sales taxes that Canadians pay through GST and HST.

 Your GST/HST credit is calculated using the previous year’s net income and paid starting in July till April of the following year.

-For example, the GST credit that’ll start going out from July 2021 are calculated using the net income reported on the 2020 income tax returns.
+For example, the GST credit that started in July 2023 are calculated using the net income reported on the 2022 income tax returns.

 Canada Workers Benefit (CWB)

 Canadian workers benefit (CWB) is a replacement to the Working Income Tax Benefit (WITB) that was introduced in 2019.
 It is a non-refundable tax credit for individuals and families that work but earn low income.

 The credit can be claimed when you file your taxes, however you can also get 50% of your estimated credit in advance by applying.